Mindfulness for Life Summer Retreat

 The Mindfulness for Life retreats and gatherings provide participants with a space in which to come together and explore their practice in more depth and to continue the path of personal discovery in whatever form that may be for each participant.
 All participants speak a common language, which comes from a shared understanding of the variety of practices they have been introduced to over the course of the mindfulness, compassion, and insight modules with the Mindfulness Association.
 During our sessions together at the summer retreat, supported by Ian, Kristine and Vin, we may explore these practices in more depth or allow for more time and space to engage fully in the exercises that currently work for us.
 We will also explore new practices and different teaching methods and theories that may support our understanding further.

 In addition to the annual retreat, participants are also offered the opportunity to participate in two additional practice days.
 The Mindfulness for Life Spring and Autumn Gatherings are informal practice days where we connect with fellow practitioners.
 Participants from previous years and others who have completed Levels 1-3 (or module 1-3 of the Aberdeen MSc) are welcome to also join us for these events.
-The Spring Gathering will be on Saturday the 1st of May (either Samye Ling or online).
-Date for Autumn Gathering to be confirmed.

 Participants from the (online) summer of 2020 retreat said:

 - I enjoyed that any concepts presented were just enough to go about the practices and not too much that we entered too much conceptual thinking.
 The fact that everything presented was really applicable to how we can approach our lives differently to the benefit of ourselves and others.
 I really felt the dynamic of Vin, Ian and Kristine worked exceptionally well as there are different styles of teaching but they all complemented each other perfectly.